astronomer/docs/astro/cli/astro-deployment-pool-create.md

 :::

-Create Airflow pools in a Deployment.
+Create Apache Airflow® pools in a Deployment.
 Airflow pools are stored in the Deployment's metadata database and appear in the Airflow UI.

 ## Usage